Server-Eye/bucket-collector/README.md

 * `-c, --clean`: Removes all settings and saved bucket data.
 The bucket collector has to be configured again using the web interface (see [Configuration](#configuration)).
 * `-P, --port <n>`: Overrides the default-port of the web interface with the given port.
 * `-R, --reactionDir [path]`: Overrides the path from which all reactions are loaded.
 Absolute pathing is recommended.
-* `-D, --dataDir [path]`: Overrides the path where all runtime-data is saved.
+* `-D, --dataDir [path]`: Overrides the path where all data is saved.
 Absolute pathing is recommended.
 * `-L, --logDir [path]`: Overrides the path where the logFile is created.
 Absolute pathing is recommended.

 ### Configuration